Fire damages Country Classic Cars in Staunton, Illinois

-STAUNTON, ILL. - Firefighters are battling a large fire at a classic car facility in Staunton, Illinois, Tuesday night.
+STAUNTON, ILL. - A large storage building at Country Classic Cars in Staunton, Illinois, was destroyed by a fire Tuesday night.

-The Macoupin County Sheriff's Department said 11 fire departments were assisting in the fire at Country Classic Cars along Interstate 55 Tuesday night.
-Macoupin County Sheriff Shawn Kahl said the fire was contained but not out as of 9:40 Tuesday night.
+Chief Rick Haase, of the Staunton Fire Protection District, says 12 – 15 different departments from three different counties helped put out the fire.

+“We’re out here more in the rural part of the district, so all the water had to be tanked in,” Chief Haase said.

 This story will be updated when more information becomes available.